OforiwaaPee/OforiwaaPee/README.md

 - 🔭 **Currently working on:**
    Evaluating the impact of Bus Rapid Transit (BRT) systems using spatial econometric methods, and applying location intelligence to inform strategic decisions in urban mobility and retail networks.
   - A spatial Difference-in-Differences study measuring how Johannesburg’s *Rea Vaya* BRT reshaped travel behaviour
-  - Location-strategy frameworks that help global brands (Nike) choose the right places to grow
+  - Location intelligence & strategy frameworks that help global brands (Nike) choose the right places to grow

 - 🌱 **Learning next:** Advanced spatial econometrics (spatial causal-inference) in Python and GPU-accelerated raster analytics